 This Quarterly Report on Form 10-Q contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 These statements are often identified by the use of words such as "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "plan," "project," "will," "would" or the negative or plural of these words or similar expressions or variations.
 Such forward-looking statements are subject to a number of risks, uncertainties, assumptions and other factors that could cause actual results and the timing of certain events to differ materially from future results expressed or implied by the forward-looking statements.
-Factors that could cause or contribute to such differences include, but are not limited to, those identified herein, and those discussed in the section titled "Risk Factors," set forth in Part I, Item 1A of our 2018 Form 10-K and in our other filings with the SEC.
+Factors that could cause or contribute to such differences include, but are not limited to, those identified herein, and those discussed in the section titled "Risk Factors," set forth in Part 2, Item 1A of this Quarterly Report on Form 10-Q and in Part I, Item 1A of our 2018 Form 10-K and in our other filings with the SEC.
 You should not rely upon forward-looking statements as predictions of future events.
 Furthermore, such forward-looking statements speak only as of the date of this report.
 Except as required by law, we undertake no obligation to update any forward-looking statements to reflect events or circumstances after the date of such statements.